 IS YOUR FAMILY FIGHTING OVER A WILL OR A TRUST?

-DO YOU SUSPECT WRONGDOING BY A BENEFICIARY WHO IS GETTING MORE THAN THEIR FARE SHARE OF AN ESTATE?
+SUSPECT UNDUE INFLUENCE OR WRONGDOING BY A BENEFICIARY WHO GOT MORE THAN THEIR FAIR SHARE OF AN ESTATE?

 IS AN EXECUTOR OR ADMINISTRATOR ABUSING THEIR AUTHORITY AND/OR IGNORING YOU?